ephes/django_async/article.md

 > — Rob Pike Co-inventor of the Go language

 If we talk about Django async support we almost always mean concurrency and not parallelism.
-Yes, we are answering requests in parallel if we run a webserver with multiple worker processes, but usually our application server takes care of this and we don't have to worry about this stuff as application developers.
+Yes, it's possible for webservers powered by Django to process multiple requests in parallel.
+But those requests will usually be running in different worker processes and their interactions usually take place in the databases which uses transactions for isolation.

+## Theads vs Async

 All our problems are io-bound.